dwarning/OpenVAF/README.md

 * **fast simulations** surpassing existing solutions by 30%-60%, often matching handwritten models
 * IDE aware design

-Detailed documentation, examples and precompiled binaries of all release are **available on our [website](https://openvaf.semimod.de)**.
+Detailed documentation, examples and precompiled binaries of all release are **available on the [website](https://openvaf.semimod.de)**.

 ## Projects

 The development of OpenVAF and related tools is tightly coupled and therefore happens in a single repository.
-This repository currently contains the following useable projects:
+The work in this fork is focussed to following project:

 ### OpenVAF